QuickBooks Desktop Point of Sale Multi-user Error 181002

 • Once they have navigated to either of the aforementioned directories successfully, the user needs to double-click on the host file, and then select ‘Notepad’ to open the host file.

-• Once the host file has opened in the notepad application, the user will have to enter the IP address, followed by the name of the workstation.
+• Once the host file has opened in the Notepad application, the user will have to enter the IP address, followed by the name of the workstation.
 It must also be noted that the user should press the Tab key on their keyboard to enter a space.

 Edit Windows hosts file